Estimate of Costs

-To see a list of courses students have previously taken at Utrecht University and how these classes were shown on Binghamton transcripts, check out our Study Abroad Course Equivalencies page.
+To see a list of courses students have previously taken at Utrecht University and how these classes were shown on Binghamton transcripts, check out our Education Abroad Course Equivalencies page.

 Students make their own travel arrangements to the Netherlands.
 The Erasmus Student Network (ESN) at Utrecht arranges pick-up services at Schiphol Airport or Utrecht Central Station and provides a comprehensive orientation and assists students to get their residence permit.

 Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to our scholarships page for more information.
+Please visit the Office of International Education and Global Initiatives or go to our scholarships page for more information.

-The program is for juniors and seniors.
-Exceptionally well-qualified sophomores may also apply.
+The program is for juniors, seniors, and exceptionally well-qualified sophomores.
 A minimum over-all grade point average of 3.0 is required.

 The application deadline is March 15 for the fall and academic year and August 15 for the spring.
 Students interested in applying must meet with the program advisor before the application deadline.
-Please contact the staff at the Office of International Programs with any questions or to schedule an advising appointment (Non-Binghamton students will have a phone advising appointment).
+Please contact the program advisor with any questions or to schedule an advising appointment (Non-Binghamton students will have a phone advising appointment).